AmberELEC/AmberELEC/README.md

 **License**

-351ELEC is based on EmuELEC which is based on CoreELEC which in turn is licensed under the GPLv2 (and GPLv2-or-later), all original files created by the EmuELEC team are licensed as GPLv2-or-later and marked as such.
+351ELEC is based on EmuELEC which is based on CoreELEC which in turn is licensed under the GPLv2 (and GPLv2-or-later), all original files created by the 351ELEC team are licensed as GPLv2-or-later and marked as such.

 However, like EmuELEC the distro includes many non-commercial emulators/libraries/cores/binaries and as such, **it cannot be sold, bundled, offered, included, or anything similar, in any commercial product/application including but not limited to: Android Devices, Smart-TVs, TV-boxes, Hand-held Devices, Computers, SBCs, or anything else that can run EmuELEC.** with those emulators/libraries/cores/binaries included.